This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-How will I know when lemon bars are done baking?
+How do I know when lemon bars are done baking?

-Lemon bars are done when the edges are lightly golden and the center has a slight jiggle when the pan is gently shaken.
+Lemon bars are done when the edges are lightly browned and the center has a slight jiggle when the pan is gently shaken.
 The filling will continue to set as the bars cool.
+A center that looks fully firm in the oven is overbaked.

 Ways To Use Leftover Ingredients